openwrt/asu/blog/blog1.md

 		]
 	}

 Once the update server received the request it will check if the image was created before.
 If so it will deliver the update image straight away.
-If the request was done for the first time a couple of checks will be done if the image can be created.
-If all checks pass the wrapper around the LEDE ImageBuilder[^imagebuilder] will be scheduled and the build process is polled by the web interface.
-One created a download link is provided.
+If the request (meaning device and package combination) was done for the first time a couple of checks will be done if the image can be created.
+If all checks pass the wrapper around the LEDE ImageBuilder[^imagebuilder] will be queued and a build status API is polled by the web interface.
+Once created a download link is provided.

 In the unlikely event of an unsolvable package problem the replacement table can't fix itself the user will be asked to choose from a list.
 The new combination of packages will be send to the server as a new request resulting in an sysupgrade image.
+This approach still needs some evaluation if utilizable and really needed.

 Using the ImageBuilder offers an generic way to offer sysupgrades for different distribution.
 The image builder feeds can be extended to include distribution specific packages like LibreMesh package feed[^limefeed]

 The replacement table could be implemented as followed: